jasonlaska/spherecluster/README.md

 <img src="images/document_clustering.png" alt="Document clustering" width="800">

-Spherical k-means, which is a simple modification to the standard k-means algorithm performs quite well and should be considered for these kidns of problens.
+Spherical k-means, which is a simple modification to the standard k-means algorithm performs quite well and should be considered for these kidns of problems.

 # Acknowledgments